Fundraising for YAC HQ at the CBA and for your own funds

 - £6,000 to cover the cost of our annual residential weekend bringing together our YAC leaders so they can learn from each other and share good practice

-We are currently supporting more than 75 YACs and around 450 volunteers, so your YAC branch’s help in fundraising really is important.
-If each YAC member in every YAC branch raised £5 to support the CBA, this would help to cover around 9% of our running costs.
+We are currently working with more than 75 YAC branches across the UK and around 450 volunteers, so your help in fundraising really is important.
+For example, if each YAC branch raised just over £200 a year to contribute to the costs of running YAC this would cover almost 20 per cent of the total running costs.

-If you wish to fundraise for YAC and/or for your own YAC branch, there are many things you can do.
+If you wish to fundraise, there are many things you can do.
 To fundraise small amounts, you might like to consider running a sponsored event.
 You can download a YAC sponsorship form from the website.

 The following are examples of things you can do: